Gallery

 Ao Tawhiti Gamers

-Ao Tawhiti school operates in the CBD of Ōtautahi Christchurch and utilise the many great facilities and opportunities that their location allows.
-Gaming is no exception and at the height of 2021 (as COVID restrictions allowed) Tūranga – Christchurch Central Library hosted up to 40 gamers per session.
+Ao Tawhiti school operates in the CBD of Ōtautahi Christchurch and utilises the many great facilities and opportunities that their location allows.
+Gaming is no exception, and at the height of 2021 (as COVID restrictions allowed) Tūranga – Christchurch Central Library hosted up to 40 gamers per session.

 Hillmorton High School